edayot/ItemIO/README.md

 ## Getting started

-See the wiki page (under contruction) : https://edayot.github.io/ItemIO/html/index.html
+See the documentation page (under contruction) : https://edayot.github.io/ItemIO/html/index.html

 ## Contributing
 Contributions are always welcome!
 The datapack is compiled using the [beet](https://mcbeet.dev) .